vedidev/android-store/README.md

         new PurchaseWithMarket("com.soomla.ten_coin_pack", 1.99));
 ```

-Now you can use _StoreInventory_ to buy this VirtualCurrencyPack:
+Now you can use _StoreInventory_ to buy your new VirtualCurrencyPack:

 ```Java
 StoreInventory.buy(TEN_COINS_PACK);